See the Henges Range Conservation Atlas record for full details, including directions, permitted activities, map, brochure, and regulations.

 - Drawing from a holster or other quick-reaction-type shooting is not allowed.

-- Only single projectiles of lead, copper-jacketed lead (full or partial), or full copper, air rifle pellets, air rifle BB’s, shotgun slugs, and buckshot are allowed.
+- Only single projectiles of lead, copper-jacketed lead, partial stell-jacketed lead, air rifle pellets, air rifle BB’s, shotgun slugs, and buckshot are allowed.

-- Armor-piercing, steel-core, or steel-jacketed rifle or handgun ammunition is not allowed.
+- Armor-piercing, steel-core, or FMJ steel-jacketed center-fire rifle ammunition is not allowed.
 Staff check for compliance with a magnet at check-in window and/or on the line.
 Additionally, no tracer or incendiary-type ammunition is allowed.

-- .50 caliber BMG center-fire rifle cartridges or larger cartridges are not allowed.
+- .50 caliber BMG center-fire rifle cartridges or larger center-fire cartridges are not allowed.

 - Shooters are limited to one-hour (four quarter hour shooting periods) when waiting line exists, but may go to the range check-in window and get back in the waiting line to shoot another hour.

-- When waiting lines exist, shooters must group up with other users, and are limited to two rounds, but may get back in the waiting line to shoot another two rounds.
+- When waiting lines exist, shooters must squad up with other users, and are limited to two rounds, but may get back in the waiting line to shoot another two rounds.

 - Shot sizes limited to 7.5 and smaller for lead or non-toxic (other than steel) and 6 and smaller for steel.